injamamulhak0804/Testing_app/README.md

 - Set up Routes between the components
 - import Link to link a component
 - make a API call and get the data
+- make carousel and design it.
+- make API for card menu in body component.
+- Design a card list and make responsive it.
+- Make a link for each card link components
+- Find a sepecific card that route into the new component